sidravi1/sidravi1.github.io/_posts/2019-11-11-logit-choice-advantages-of-iia.md

 Voila!
 So the possible set of alternatives can be huge (in our case $2^p = 2^{10} = 1024$), but each decision maker only sees a small (5-10) alternatives with different features.
 We were able to take advantage of the IIA property and randomly select a subset of the alternatives that the decision maker sees.

 You can find [the notebook](https://github.com/sidravi1/Blog/tree/master/nbs/logit_choice) for this post [here](https://github.com/sidravi1/Blog/tree/master/nbs/logit_choice).
 The code here is not the most pythonic way of doing things.
 I just tried to keep it as similar to Jim's code flow as possible so you can follow along with his posts but with the python code here.
+He also has a nice section on prior selection that I'm skipping here.

 {% if page.comments %}
   {%- include disqus_tags.html -%}